-Health No vaccinations are required by UK residents to enter Italy.
-If you have a particular condition requiring special medical treatment, in case of emergencies you should carry a letter from your own doctor translated into Italian describing your condition and the medicine / treatment required.
-Chemists in Italy ('farmacia') will be qualified to give advice on minor ailments and to dispense prescriptions.
+Health No vaccinations are required by UK residents to enter Italy, but it is recommended that you are up to date with the routine vaccine schedule as advised in the UK.
+If you have a particular condition requiring special medical treatment, in case of emergencies it is wise to carry a letter from your own doctor translated into Italian describing your condition and the medicine / treatment required.

-(DRAFT 06/11/2023)
+(DRAFT 07/04/2025)